WGS-TB/PythonPRINCE/README.md

 ### Prerequisites

-Python 2.7 with the following packages installed
+Python 2.7 or 3.6 with the following packages installed

 ```
 biopython